ctiptopper/ageumenezesDev19/README.md

-# 👋 Hi, I’m ageumenezesDev19, a Technology Enthusiast
+# 👋 Hi, I’m ageumenezesDev19, a Dev and Technology Enthusiast
-- 📗 I am currently studying at Trybe;
+- 📗 I am currently studying at Rocketseat and Udemy;
-- 👀 I’m interested in Web Development, Design, Motion Design and Soft Skills;
+- 👀 I’m interested in Web Development, Design and Soft Skills;
-- 🌱 I’m currently improving my skills in CSS, JavaScript, Jest, DOM, Programming logic, soft skills such as emotional intelligence and communication.
+- 🌱 I’m currently improving my skills in CSS, JavaScript, Jest, DOM, Programming logic, soft skills such as emotional intelligence, communication and creativity.
-     Also learning React!
+     Also learning React.js!

 - 🎬 I really enjoy watching science fiction, animation and adventure movies;
 - 🎵 Furthermore, I love listening to international and electronic music.